 Haakonsen continues:

-- I am also proud of our events, continues Terje, such as The Arctic Challenge (TAC) and TTR Snowboard WC.
-We pushed the boundaries in terms of the size of the pipe and quarter pipe, and I have shown that it is logical that you go much higher and bigger with a snowboard than a skate, with which you often compare snowboards, because we have bindings.
+- We pushed the boundaries in terms of the size of the pipe and quarter pipe.
+We proved the logic in going higher and bigger with a snowboard than on a skateboard, which snowboard was often compared to.
 We were the ones who made the first super pipe.

 Time as a movie star